erebelo/aws-docker/extra/AWS Setup.md

    - _Route 53 -> Hosted zones -> Create hosted zone_
    - _Route 53 -> Hosted zones -> Create record_

+   **IMPORTANT**: whenever the EC2 instance is stopped, started, or rebooted, its Public IPv4 address may change.
+Be sure to update the corresponding values in your Route 53 DNS records to reflect the new IP address.

 7. Set the Route traffic to Hostinger DNS / Nameservers

 ## AWS EC2 via SSH